sethcg/c-vcpkg-sdl3-template/README.md

 <br/>

 > [!WARNING]
 > This template does not cover many of the possible use-cases by default.
-> </br>
-> And is not actively maintained, so I encourage you to clone and change the code to suite your needs.
+And is not actively maintained.

 </br>